cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 A resolver uses a registry to generate a URI for a given prefix/identifier pair based on the registry's default provider for the semantic space with the given prefix, then redirects the requester to the constructed URI.
-Resolvers are different from providers in that they are general for many controlled vocabularies and do not host content themselves.
+Resolvers are different from providers in that they are general for many semantic spaces and do not host content themselves.
 Two well-known resolvers are Identifiers.org and Name-To-Thing.

-Lookup Service A lookup service is like a provider but generalized to provide for many controlled vocabularies.
+Lookup Service A lookup service is like a provider but generalized to provide for many semantic spaces.
 They typically have a URI format string into which a compact identifier can be placed like OntoBee, but many require more complicated programmatic logic to construct.
 Some well-known lookup services are the OLS, AberOWL, OntoBee, and BioPortal.